Skip to content

 Enable Findings BadgeIncludes Teamscale findings badge in voting.
 This badge is usually added to the merge request's description and shows the findings churn of the merge request, i.e. findings that were added, removed or are in changed code of this merge request.

 Enable Voting for FindingsWhether Teamscale should vote on merge requests.
+The vote reflects whether new findings are introduced in the merge request.
 Depending on the platform and more specifically the repositories' configuration, this can block the merging of a merge request.

 Enable Detailed Line Comments For FindingsWhen enabled, a Teamscale vote will carry a detailed comment for each generated finding that is annotated to the relevant line in the reviewed file.

-Enable Test Gap Integration for Merge RequestsIncludes Teamscale test gap badge in voting.
+Enable Test Gap BadgesIncludes Teamscale test gap badge in voting.
 This badge is usually added to the merge requests description.

 Enable Commit Alerts for Merge RequestsWhen enabled, a Teamscale vote will carry a detailed comment for each commit alert that is annotated to the relevant file.